NORTHERN VIRGINIA INDEPENDENT ATHLETIC CONFERENCE

 SECTION 2.
 Membership Representation.
 A written request from the School's Athletic Director, Headmaster, or Principal is required for membership in the Conference (See NVIAC Procedure Manual).
 One of these representatives must also appear before the Governing Body to present a case for admission into the Conference.

 SECTION 3.
 Membership Application process.
-Application for new membership shall be made to the NVIAC President before a scheduled conference meeting (see NVIAC Procedure Manual for an Application for Admission Sample Letter).
-A signed application by the Head Master, Principal, or other person in charge of the organization seeking membership is required prior to casting a vote on membership.
+An electronic application for new membership shall be made to the NVIAC President before a scheduled conference meeting (see NVIAC Procedure Manual for an Application for Admission Sample Letter).
 The approval of 3/4 of the Governing Body is necessary for election to the Conference.
 Voting for conference membership will be done by secret ballot and the result will be given only as numbers.
 Upon approval, the Secretary shall update the NVIAC Current Membership Roster in the NVIAC Procedure Manual and publish to all members of the Governing Body.

 SECTION 4.
 Provisional Membership.
 An approved new member school will be on provisional status for one year, to allow both the school and the league to determine if this is a good fit.
 During this period, the Provisional Member shall: